Parcosmic/Hammerwatch-Archipelago/worlds/hammerwatch/docs/en_Hammerwatch.md

 multiworld to progress more in your own game.
 This feature can be configured in the YAML.

 Hammerwatch in vanilla already implements some item randomization, and these rules are taken into account when determining which locations can have items.
-This behavior can be adjusted in the YAML.

 ## What does another world's item look like in Hammerwatch?